ttoney1/sql-program-for-large-scale-administrative-claims-databases/README.md

 # sql-program-for-large-scale-administrative-claims-databases
 SQL program to create a new consolidated dataset within the cloud data management platform by joining multiple tables, calculating new columns through sub-queries, and summarizing tables from large-scale healthcare administrative claims databases

-Part of SQL program to perform multiple joins and summaries of tables within large-scale healthcare administrative claims databases (billions of patient records for each hospital visit, diagnosis, lab, condition) Final table created in Databrick cloud data management platform  provides a summary of data sources from  claims databases that have been analyzed.
+Part of the SQL program to perform multiple joins and summaries of tables within large-scale healthcare administrative claims databases (billions of patient records for each medication exposure, lab, condition) Final table created in Databrick cloud data management platform  provides a summary of data sources from  claims databases that have been analyzed.
 Here's what each column represents:

 Name: The name of the database (e.g., Clinical Practice Research Datalink (CPRD) GOLD).